johnolamide/portfolio-v2/README.md

 🔖 **Project Title & Description**

-**Personal Portfolio Website v2** is a modern, interactive web application designed to showcase a developer's projects, skills, and professional experience.
-This portfolio website serves as a digital resume and project gallery, targeted at developers, designers, and tech professionals looking to present their work to potential employers, clients, and collaborators.
-Key features include dynamic project displays fetched from GitHub, smooth animations, and an interactive AI chatbot accessible via a hovering button, enabling visitors to ask questions about the developer's background, projects, and expertise in real-time.
-In an increasingly digital job market, a well-crafted portfolio website is essential for standing out, demonstrating technical abilities, and building a personal brand.
-This project matters because it provides a platform for continuous learning display, project documentation, and professional networking, ultimately facilitating career opportunities and collaborations.
+**Personal Portfolio Website v2** is a dynamic web application that allows any GitHub user to generate a personalized portfolio dashboard by entering their GitHub username.
+Upon input, the app fetches the user's profile data, repositories, and activity via the GitHub API, then renders a custom dashboard with project showcases, skills visualization, and an AI-powered chatbot.
+The chatbot is context-aware, drawing from the user's GitHub data (e.g., bio, repos, languages, contributions) to answer questions about their background, projects, and expertise in real-time.
+This makes the portfolio a versatile tool for developers to quickly create shareable, data-driven profiles without manual setup, while the AI enhances interactivity by providing personalized insights.
+This shift emphasizes accessibility and scalability: anyone with a GitHub account can instantly generate a professional-looking portfolio, fostering community sharing and networking.
+It matters in a competitive tech landscape by democratizing portfolio creation and enabling AI-assisted self-presentation.

 🛠️ **Tech Stack**